International Partnership Against Corruption in Sport (IPACS)

 IPACS was established as an informal network, with no legal personality, no budget and no secretariat.
 It relies on the joint efforts of its partners who cover the travel costs of their own experts, taking turns to host and organise meetings.

 The Steering Committee decides on new members joining, but guests may also be invited to certain meetings.
-The Working Group’s meetings are prepared by a restricted Core Group involving the founding partners of IPACS (CoE, IOC, OECD and the UK) as well as the UNODC.
+Its meetings are prepared by a restricted Core Group involving the founding partners of IPACS (CoE, IOC, OECD and the UK) as well as the UNODC.

 The intention is that, in future, a plenary meeting will allow representatives from a larger number of governments, international organisations and sports organisations to be involved.
 The competence of the plenary (still to be defined) could be to approve the composition of the Steering Committee and the strategic approach of IPACS.
 The first plenary meeting could take place at the end of 2018 or the beginning of 2019.

 What issues does IPACS address?